DataCoveEU/API4INSPIRE/ogc-api/GS-Config-HY.md

 The following image provides an overview of how these classes are interlinked
 ![Implemented Classes and Links HY-N and TN-W](https://raw.githubusercontent.com/DataCoveEU/API4INSPIRE/gh-pages/images/tnw-classes-pidc.png)

+A note of warning - as both hy-n and tn-w are based on the underlying network model, some aspects of this configuration pertain to both namespaces

 ## Database Creation SQL